Agent Skills: Domain Review Before Implementation

 Red Flags - You're Rationalizing

-If you think ANY of these thoughts, STOP and dispatch domain expert:
+If the plan behind the brief was never domain-reviewed and you think ANY of these thoughts, STOP and dispatch domain expert:

 • "Brief is well-specified, just implement it"